On a campus in chaos, a Howard University student became a viral villain. Is he a scammer or a scapegoat?

 Students who found themselves short, Walker says, could arrange a meeting: “The right official, he or she could push a button and your account was made whole.”

-When Howard was asked to comment on this characterization, and other questions regarding Hankerson, a spokesman emailed a statement saying that, in accordance with student privacy laws, they would not provide more information.
+When Howard was asked to comment on this characterization, and other questions regarding Hankerson, a spokesman emailed a statement saying that, in accordance with student privacy laws, the university would not provide more information.

 In Walker’s experience, such discretionary scholarships seemed more available for students with high GPAs.